- Fruits: berries (brambles)

 - Pest Management: cultural control

-2) Measure the effect of fall and spring temperature management on fruiting timing and yield for seven raspberry and blackberry varieties.
+2) Measure the effect of fall and spring temperature management on fruiting timing and yield for 7 raspberry and blackberry varieties.

 3) Measure insect and disease pest pressure on these varieties and compare these to those seen on raspberries grown in the open.

-4) Transfer the results of this project to small growers and the public using extension publications, YouTube or other social media videos, facebook posts, and field days.
+4) Transfer the results of this project to small growers and the public using extension publications, YouTube or other social media videos and facebook posts and field days.